The Ultimate Tonga Scuba Diving Guide

 Although there are two distinct seasons in Tonga, summer (December to April) and winter (May to November), the difference in diving conditions between the two is often minimal.
 This makes Tonga an ideal destination to scuba dive all year round.

 In winter, the air temperatures are typically 19-29°C (66-84°F) and sea temperatures are around 21°C (69°F).
 In summer, the air temperatures are typically 23-31°C (74-88°F) and sea temperatures are around 24°C (75°F).
-For more information, see The Best Time to Scuba Dive in Tonga.
+Dive more into the details in our complete guide, The Best Time to Scuba Dive in Tonga.

 When to See Whales in Tonga